Here’s a list of questions we’re most often asked by students who’d like to live in university accommodation.

 You'll need your ARU student ID number and a password to login.
 Click on the ‘Email me my Password’ link if you don’t know your password.
 This will be sent to the email address you registered with UCAS (or with ARU for non-UCAS applicants).
 If you do not receive an email, please check your junk mail folder.

 If you have any questions or require further information about any aspects of living in our accommodation please contact the Residential Service.

-If you're planning to start university in September 2018, you can apply online from noon on 16 January 2018.
+If you're planning to start university in January 2019, you can apply online now.

 You also need to be 18 or over at the time the tenancy agreement begins.